bcomnes/node-handbook/README.md

 [![](img/ejs.jpg)](http://effectivejs.com)

+**REQUIRED READING**

 [Effecitve Javascript](http://effectivejs.com) is an excellent book focusing only on Javascritpt the Language.
 It has answers and clarifications for the more confusing aspects of the languages, explains the prototype chain in a clear way, and covers the more advanced aspects of JS.
-The only downside is the cost of the book, but is well worth it if you can afford it.
+The only downside is the cost of the book.
 A+

 ## [Eloquent Javascript](http://eloquentjavascript.net)